 History and Evolution of the CDSCO

 The Central Drugs Standard Control Organisation (CDSCO) in India was established to ensure the safety, efficacy, and quality of drugs.
 Its roots trace back to the Drug Controller of India, formed in 1930 under the Drugs and Cosmetics Act, 1940.
 Over decades, CDSCO evolved with growing responsibilities, including medical devices, clinical trials, and pharmacovigilance.
 It transitioned from a regulatory body to a pivotal institution, aligning with global standards.
 The 2005 amendments further strengthened its framework, promoting rigorous drug approval processes.
-Today, CDSCO stands as a cornerstone of India's healthcare, safeguarding public health through stringent regulation and continuous adaptation.
+With advances in diagnostic technologies, machines like the cbc blood analysis units have become essential tools that must align with CDSCO regulations.
+Today, CDSCO stands as a cornerstone of India's healthcare, safeguarding public health through stringent regulation and continuous adaptation in coordination with the Clinical Establishment Act, which ensures quality standards in healthcare facilities.

 Importance of CDSCO